tech-espm/pic-plantrecogniser/README.md

  ___Obs:___
  * _NaN: Incapacibility of achieving a Numeric Value.
 Probably because the flutuant pointer has exploded_;
- * _Time Exception: Incapacibily of converging in a polynomial time, or, at least, the incapacibility of converging in a time next to the sigmoid or tanh functions times_.
+ * _Time Exception: Incapacibility of converging in a polynomial time, or, at least, the incapacibility of converging in a time next to the sigmoid or tanh functions times_.
 ---------------------------------------

 ## Results - c2 (two hidden layers)